sarnau/Inside-The-Loxone-Miniserver/README.md

     - `/data/weatheru.bin` - Recent weather data in 108 byte chunks, see in the network section under Weather Server
     - `/stats/index.html` - Dynamic webpage with the server statistics
     - `/stats/styles.css` - CSS for the statistics webpage

+Sample extension and tree extension/devices for the STM32 ARM CPU are available at https://github.com/sarnau/LoxLink